chrisobo98/uptwo/content/blog/6-unmentioned-pregnancy-symptoms-men-silently-go-through.md

 Did you only click the link to see how quickly the foot enters the mouth?
 Before you block my page, hear me out!

+:br

 There’s no question that women are superheroes—handmade by God.
 I’m constantly in awe of my wife and all she endures with such grace.
 I’m such a baby when I get a minor cold that I nearly spend our mortgage money buying the entire medicine aisle at Walgreens.

+:br

 So, the intent of this blog isn’t to negate a woman’s sacrifice—it’s simply to highlight a few pregnancy symptoms that **non-pregnant partners** go through as well. (*I can already feel the burning eyes before even typing the rest of my thoughts.*)

+:br

 ---

+:br

 ## **1. The Non-Existent Non-Pregnant Partner**